 MAKE-UP POLICY: Assigned work might be made up under extenuating circumstances after discussion with the professor.
-If you have difficulty meeting a deadline please consult with me.
-Technology failures will not result in penalized work if the professor was contacted in a timely manner about such failures.
-Any requests for make-ups due to technical issues MUST be
+If you have difficulty meeting a

 ASSIGNMENT POLICY: Assigned homework will be due as indicated in the course schedule below.
 While it might be possible to obtain a passing grade with one missing assignment, missing more than one assignment will automatically result in a fail.
 Additionally, completing all assignments does not guarantee a passing grade.
 Please talk with Dr. Tanner in advance of the end of the semester if you have any concerns about your assignments or grade.
 Readings are recommended but not required.